Irving Martin

-Irving Martin is an Executive Producer, Creative Director and Record Producer.
+Irving Martin is an executive producer, creative director and record producer.
+Not including other record labels he worked with, during the 1960s, he produced more than forty-five singles that were released on the CBS label.
+He produced Guy Darrell's Top 20 hit, "I've Been Hurt" and had further chart success with the London Philharmonic Choir.
+In addition to producing solo artists and bands, he has either produced or composed music for television shows or films such as Return of the Saint, The Sweeney, Space 1999 and The Jigsaw Man, and has appeared on Make 'Em Laugh.
+He has often worked with Brian Dee and has also worked with Des Champ.

 Background

 In the 1970s he worked as a record producer, writer and film music supervisor.
-He was awarded several Multi-Platinum and Gold record awards.
+Main companies were ITC, Columbia, "20th Fox and Warners.
+Several international Gold and Platinum and (RIAA Cert) First producer to successfully make exclusive albums for TV Promotion all made in association with Arcade Records.
+Composed music for Return of the Saint.

-In the 1980s he headed Scores Ltd,. the #1 Company in Europe for trailers, promos, interstitial segment conceptualization/production and film music production.
+In the 1980s he headed Scores Ltd,. the #1 Company in Europe for trailers, promos, programming, interstitial segment conceptualization/production and film music production.
 He launched Sky TV in Europe.
 He conceived and produced the A Year To Remember' series - selling over 3m copies.
-He won several awards for soundtracks and record production.
+He won several awards for soundtracks, record production, and logo designs.

-1990 - 1995 - Working Title Films, Head of Special Projects, a multi faceted role interfacing WT with all areas in the Polygram Group, promo production and directing related shoots.
+1990–1995: Working Title Films, Head of Special Projects, a multi-faceted role interfacing WT with all areas in the Polygram Group, promo production and directing related shoots.

-1996 to 2005 - In partnership with The Sanctuary Group - CEO Key Film and Film and TV - the leading infomercial producer in Europe.
+1996–2005: In partnership with The Sanctuary Group - CEO Key Film and Film and TV - the leading infomercial producer in Europe.

 He earned top international awards in direct response TV as a Producer and Director.
 He was credited with creating over $3.25b in sales.